 Develop recommendations and collaborate with staff, faculty and other offices to resolve programmatic issues within the school and across functional units, (such as strategizing to ensure optimal enrollment).

-Provide advice to students on a range of issues, including but not limited to academic progress, academic program policies, career plans, accessibility, community standards, to guide them in making appropriate choices and decisions.
+Provide advice to students on a range of issues, including, but not limited to, academic progress, academic program policies, career plans, accessibility, community standards, etc., to guide them in making appropriate choices and decisions.

 Provide first line response to identify students in crisis and refer to appropriate resources, as needed.

 Collect and analyze data from multiple sources including student feedback, surveys, trend reports, and data analytics.
-Prepare and summarize reports and make recommendations to enhance offerings (such as programs and courses) and to influence current processes and policies.
+Prepare and summarize reports and make recommendations to enhance program offerings.

 Identify trends, perform needs analysis, and participate in the implementation and testing of new technology.